GraphQL Queries

 118}

-If searching for a specific customer with a known first name, clients are able to refine the search with this information in order to achieve more pertinent results.
+If searching for a specific customer with a known first name, clients are able to refine the search with this information in to achieve more pertinent results.

 In this example, the customer's first name is "John".